-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS).
+The unaudited financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and the Standard on quarterly Financial Reports for Crown Corporations issued by the Treasury Board of Canada.
 The financial statements were prepared on the historical cost basis, except for derivative instruments which were measured at fair value.

-The significant accounting policies summarized below have been applied consistently to all periods presented in the financial statement balances.
+The significant accounting policies summarized below have been applied consistently to all periods presented in the financial statement balances using the same policies and methods of computation followed in the most recent audited financial statement for the fiscal year ended April 30, 2020.